rpdelaney/l4d2-tourney-rules/rules.md

 #####7.3 Sprays
-Players may not use sprays that imitate or resemble environmental objects, such as weapons, other players, infected models, props, or any other recognizable game element.
+Players may not use sprays that imitate or resemble environmental objects, such as: weapons, other players, infected models, props, or any other recognizable game element.

 Players may not use sprays that are grotesque, violent, obscene, or